Wesley Higher Secondary School: History

-A group of followers of John Wesley (1703–1791) set sail from Britain for India under the leadership of Thomas Coke.
-James Linch, who accompanied Coke, founded the Methodist Mission in India, establishing a small school and a chapel at Royapettah, Madras (now Chennai) in 1818.
+A group of followers of John Wesley set sail from Britain for India under the leadership of Thomas Coke.
+Coke died in 1814 on the voyage, and Rev. James Lynch (1775–1858), one of those accompanied Coke, founded the Methodist Mission in India, establishing a small school and a chapel at Royapettah, Madras (now Chennai) in 1818.

 Royapettah School, a High School, was founded shortly after 1848, by Ebenezer Jenkins.
 He managed to establish Wesley Arts College in those days.
 When the Arts College was closed in 1935, Meston College of Education emerged in 1937 headed by Rev. T.R.
 Foulger.
 The Wesley High School in addition to its regular academic activities served as a practising school for this professional college.

 In conformity with the structural change in school education introduced by the Government of Tamil Nadu, the institution was upgraded as a Higher Secondary School for boys in 1978, with academic courses at +2 level.
 The School is also involved in welfare education by arranging integrated programmes for handicapped children.